Relative Efficiency of a Design A to Design B lecture - 10

 (F)

-Treatments A-F is levels of nitrogen fertilizer from 0 - 250 lbs/acre in 50 lb increments.
-The number in parenthesis is the root yield per plot in tons/acre.
+Treatments A-F are levels of nitrogen fertiliser from 0 to 250 lbs/acre in 50 lb increments.
+The number in parenthesis is the root yield per plot in tonnes/acre.
 Test the significance of six treatments and compare the efficiency to CRD.

 Solution:

-Proceed the hypothesis testing and compute ANOVA table for RCBD:
+Proceed with the hypothesis testing and compute the ANOVA table for RCBD:

 Block